nyu-neteng/nyu-mac-exclude/README.md

 ```
 MAC address FF:FF:FF:FF:FF:FF is NOT blocked on controller with ip 1.1.1.1
 ```
+***Auditing***

+Will output errors/information to stdout and syslog.
+Syslog output searchable via nyu-mac-exclude tag.

 ## License
 This project is published with the <a href="https://opensource.org/licenses/MIT" target="_blank">MIT license</a>.